goodekat/LIME-diagnostics-paper/README.md

 are scaled due to the specification of both fig.width and out.width in the Rnw file to ensure that they are consistent across figures.
 The text sizes are either set to 7 pt or 5.5 pt (Helvetica) as indicated by the table below.
-Note that the text in the paper is 9 pt (Times) and a similar approach was used to ensure that line sizes are larger than 0.5 pt.
+Note that the text in the manuscript is 9 pt (Times) and a similar approach was used to ensure that line sizes are larger than 0.5 pt.